 3. Try Connecting in Safe Mode

-Note & Conclusion: The DNS issue is one of the most irritating issue faced on Chrome even if you have high speed internet Data.
+Note & Conclusion: The DNS issue is one of the most irritating issues faced on Chrome even if you have high-speed internet Data.
 The methods listed above are known to solve the DNS Probe Finished No Internet error that you get in your computer.